 One last bit of advice before we go any further.
 This work affects the whole enterprise and cannot be done effectively unless there are FTEs involved in the work.
 You can have consultants and vendors help and provide guidance, but what you will need to do must be driven by people in the organization or it will never happen.
 I recommend that internal stakeholders own deliverables and actively drive this process.

-5. View of teams you will collaborate with.
-For example will you work with or will you leverage the work of content, marketing, development, or other localization teams.
-And what is it hey expect from localization.
+- View of teams you will collaborate with.
+For example, will you work with or will you leverage the work of content, marketing, development, or other localization teams?
+And what do they expect from localization?